GFore/ReacTacToe/README.md

 - Add a title and favicon
 - Disable buttons in move list once game is finished
 - Implement rem units instead of using px so fonts stay proportional (and to get practice using this more modern technique)
+- Migrate FontAwesome icons from JS import and className method to React component version

 ---